gitter-badger/something/README.md

 # something
-Hopefully a game at some point built with some of the other DE folks
+Hopefully a game at some point built with some of the other DE folks.

+## Tags and Branches
+I've tagged each chapter in the official rust book with the resulting code from said chapter.
+The master branch holds the code for each of those chapters, while the piston branch is the result of my learning Piston.

 # Rust
 Just finished the second chapter in the official Rust documentation